The following fees apply to all students.

 International Enabling and TPP students should refer to International Student Fees for tuition information.

 The University subsidises the tuition fees for domestic students† studying in USC's Headstart program.
 Commencing Headstart students will not be charged a course contribution fee for the first course they complete.
-Students continuing onto their second course are required to make an up front payment by the fee due date.
+Students continuing onto subsequent courses are required to make an up front payment by the fee due date.

 |Category||Commencing Student Fee||Continuing Student Fee|